moar-things/moar-profiler/README.md

 The `inspector-url` parameter should be an http/s: url to a Node.js process running with the inspector port open.
 When invoking node with the `--inspect` option, it will use the port 9229, so the url would be `http://localhost:9229`.
+When the url sans profile is `http://localhost`, you can just provide the port number instead of the complete url.
+So instead of `http://localhost:9229` you can use `9229` as the url.

 The generated profile will be written to stdout.
 Some tools require the file extension of the profile to be `.cpuprofile`, but the data in the file